ryanto/next-s3-upload/README.md

 #### Bucket permissions

-Once the bucket is created you'll need to go to the permissions tab and make sure that public access is allowed.
+Once the bucket is created you'll need to go to the permissions tab and make sure that block access is not blocked.

 ![Bucket public access](https://user-images.githubusercontent.com/89411/99440530-b472a980-28e4-11eb-96e0-9c99005b65ee.png)

-You'll also need to add the following JSON under CORS permissions section.
+You'll also need to add the following JSON permissions in the CORS section.

 ```json
 [